ausdigital/ausdigital-tap-gw/docs/1.0/index.md

 appropriately (for that message type, in the specified service group, for the identified URN).

-That should problably be asynchronous, so PUTting should return a status URL, which can be used to check the status of the update (in progress, complete, failed).
+That should probably be asynchronous, so PUTting should return a status URL, which can be used to check the status of the update (in progress, complete, failed).

 # Receive Messages